 The islands in the Central Dalmatian Archipelago are spectacular.
-Wonderful clear water, beautiful bays for snorkeling, green islands and the prettiest little villages you’ll ever see.
-The best way to explore this splendid region of Croatia is by renting a (sailing) boat and go island-hopping!
+Wonderful clear water, beautiful bays for snorkeling, green islands, and the prettiest little villages you’ll ever see.
+The best way to explore this splendid region of Croatia is by renting a (sailing) boat and going island-hopping!

 Sailing Itinerary And Approximate Travel Times

 Please note that sailing times are dependent on the direction and strength of the wind.
 The travel times below are based upon an average speed of 6 nautical miles per hour (motoring speed):

 Travel time per day

 Day 2: Split – Stari Grad ⇒ 4.5 hours

 Day 3: Stari Grad – Budikovac ⇒ 5 hours

 Day 4: Budikovac – Vis ⇒ 2 hours

 Day 5: Vis – Biševo – Vis (town) ⇒ 7 hours return (3.5 hours single trip)

 Day 6: Vis – Vrboska ⇒ 6 hours